CumulusNetworks/docs/content/cumulus-netq-50/Installation-Management/Configure-Integrations/Integrate-with-Grafana.md

 ```

 {{%notice note%}}
 It can take up to a minute for the device to restart and apply the changes.
+If you manually edit the fieldset file, you must restart DTS for the changes to be reflected.
 {{%/notice%}}

 Read more about OpenTelemetry and DTS configurations in the {{<exlink url="https://docs.nvidia.com/doca/archive/2-9-3/doca+telemetry+service+guide/index.html#src-3382565608_id-.DOCATelemetryServiceGuidev2.9.1-OpenTelemetryExporter" text="DOCA Telemetry Service guide">}}.